Understanding MRR movements

 Expansion

-When a customer upgrades an existing subscription or purchases an additional subscription, ChartMogul classifies the net increase in subscription MRR as Expansion.
+When a customer’s overall MRR increases, ChartMogul classifies this as Expansion.
+This can be due to upgrading an existing subscription or purchasing an additional subscription.
 Expansion can also result from an expiring discount.

 Prorated upgrade and instant charge